openstack-archive/swiftonfile/doc/markdown/dev_guide.md

 where *ENV* is either `py27` for systems with Python 2.7+, or `py26` for systems with Python 2.6+.

+If new functionality has been added, it is highly recommended that one or more tests be added to the automated unit test suite.
+Unit tests are available under the `test/unit` directory.

 #### Functional Tests
-To run the functional tests the following requirements must be met.
+The automated functional tests only run on RPM based systems like Fedora/CentOS, etc.  To run the functional tests, the following requirements must be met.

-1) "/etc/swift" must not exist.
-So that test would not interfere with existing setup.
-Functional test would create "/etc/swift" and populate it with necessary configuration files.
+1. `/etc/swift` must not exist.
-2) User need to have administrative access.
+1. User needs to have `sudo` access; no password necessary
-2) "/mnt/gluster-object" directory must be created.
-3) Volumes named "test", "test2" should be created.
-(Gluster volume / XFS volume)
-4) Volumes should be mounted under "/mnt/gluster-object/test" and "/mnt/gluster-object/test2" respectively.

-####To run functional tests:
+1. `/mnt/gluster-object/test` and `/mn/gluster-object/test2` directories
+must be created on either an XFS or GlusterFS volume.
+1. glusterfs-openstack-swift RPM must not be installed on the system

+Once the requirements have been met, you can now run the full functional tests using the following command:

 ~~~
 tools/functional_tests.sh
 ~~~